About Roberto's Albuquerque Hair Salon

-functionally illiterate adults in Albuquerque – people who can’t read a prescription label or write a check.
+Functionally illiterate adults in Albuquerque – people who can’t read a prescription label or write a check.
 He finally picked up the phone and called the literacy program for help.
 He didn’t fit the illiterate profile.
 He is a successful businessman.
 He even graduated from high school.

-it would rain, we’d put buckets everywhere.
+Roberto remembers, “We were so poor I remember every time it would rain, we’d put buckets everywhere.
 The water would be pouring on the floor.
 When it stopped raining, my dad would get the newspaper from the neighbor and make a paste with flour and water to patch the leaky ceiling.
 I can remember eating my beans and tortillas and looking up at the ceiling and seeing cartoons plastered to the ceiling.
 We could not afford TV so that was my entertainment.”

 Roberto learned to bring his teachers little gifts – his mama’s fresh tortillas or a bundle of lilacs he picked – to win their hearts.
 As the teacher’s little helper with a big smile, school life changed for Roberto.